Tidal-Turtle/TerraFirmaGreg-Alloy-Ratios/README.md

-This is version 0.1 of TerraFirmaGreg Alloy Ratios (TFG-AR).
+This is version 0.2 of TerraFirmaGreg Alloy Ratios (TFG-AR).

 Python version: Python 3.12.2

-Other dependencies: as of 0.1, none
+Other dependencies:
+- math (v0.2)

 You may improve the code, its functionality and otherwise change it so it fits your needs.
 Bug reports and suggestions are welcome.
 This stays open-source.